OSU students' research may determine fate of hunting seasons

 “We tried to establish how many people would pursue these critters if a season was established,” Barrett said.

-Results of the survey indicated a low level of interest in a new trapping season.
+The survey results indicated a low level of interest in a new trapping season.

 According to Brown, river otters and black bears share a similar story.

-Both Barrett and Brown use harmless catch and release methods in their population studies.
-They assess age, take body measurements and mark their specimens prior to release.
+Both Barrett and Brown use harmless catch-and-release methods in their population studies.
+They assess age, take body measurements and mark their specimens before release.
 Barrett conducted site surveys to locate otter habitats and examine droppings.
-Brown set up 128 sampling stations using a type of barb wire that takes hair samples without causing injury to the bears.
+Brown set up 128 sampling stations using a type of barbed wire that takes hair samples without causing injury to the bears.

-“Typically black bears are quite shy, and they are not prone to attacks,” Brown said.
+“Typically, black bears are quite shy and not prone to attacks,” Brown said.
 “However, they can become a nuisance.
 They get into dumps and can break into cabins for food.

 “Typically, these cases are handled by tranquilizing and moving the bears into a different place,” she said.